R. I. Moore

-Robert Ian Moore (8 May 1941 – 5 February 2025) was a British historian who was Professor Emeritus of History at Newcastle University.
-He specialised in medieval history and wrote several influential works on the subject of heresy.
-Moore was a pioneer in the UK of the teaching of world history to undergraduate students, published numerous papers on comparative world history, and was series editor of the Blackwell History of the World.
+Robert Ian Moore (8 May 1941 – 5 February 2025) was a British historian and Professor Emeritus of History at Newcastle University.
+He specialised in medieval history and authored several influential works on heresy.
+Moore was a pioneer in the UK in teaching world history to undergraduates, published numerous papers on comparative world history, and served as series editor of the Blackwell History of the World.
+In 2007, his book The Formation of a Persecuting Society was described by the Guardian as "one of the most influential and controversial books of medieval history of the last 20 years".

 Biography

 Moore was born in Enniskillen, Northern Ireland, on 8 May 1941.
 He studied at Merton College, Oxford, from which he received a Bachelor of Arts degree in 1962 and a Master of Arts degree in 1966.
-From 1964 to 1994 he taught medieval history at the University of Sheffield, then moving to the Newcastle University, where he remained until 2003.
+From 1964 to 1994 he taught medieval and world history at the University of Sheffield, before moving to the Newcastle University, where he remained until 2003.
 He was a visiting professor at the University of Chicago in 1989 and the University of California at Berkeley in 2004.
 Moore died after a long illness on 5 February 2025, at the age of 83.